m-ou-se/picp/README.md

 The programmer is a USB ACM device, which basically means it acts like a simplified serial port.
-(Linux will recognize it and make a `/dev/ttyACMx` for it, which is symlinked from `/dev/picp0` if you use the provided udev rule.)
+(Linux will recognize it and make a `/dev/ttyACMx` for it, which is symlinked from `/dev/picp0` if you use the provided udev rule.
+Windows will make a virtual serial port `COMx`, if you use the provided `inf` file.)

 The protocol that's used to talk with the programmer is very simple.
 Commands are just single bytes (ASCII characters),